qmlbook/qmlbook/docs/index.rst

 Welcome to the online book of Qt5 Cadaques!
 Why Qt5?
 Because Qt5 is awesome!
 Why Cadaques?
 Because one of the authors had a great holiday in this rocky coastline in the north-east of Spain.

-The entire collection of chapters covering Qt5 programming, written by Juergen Bocklage-Ryannel and Johan Thelin, is available here.
+The entire collection of chapters covering Qt5 programming, written by Jürgen Bocklage-Ryannel and Johan Thelin, is available here.
 All book content is licensed under the `Creative Commons Attribution Non-Commercial Share Alike 4.0  <http://creativecommons.org/licenses/by-nc/4.0>`_ license and examples are licensed under the `BSD <http://en.wikipedia.org/wiki/BSD_licenses>`_ license.

-We are heavily working on this book and that means several things:
+.. admonition:: Personal Note

-#. **It's not done**.
-We will be releasing new chapters from time to time and updating existing chapters on the go.
+    Jürgen Ryannel, the lead author has stopped working in his normal job and is bootstrapping a new company called `ApiGear <https://apigear.io>`_, which is all about API architectures.
-#. **We love your support**.
-If you find any errors or have suggestions, please use our feedback system (the issues links).
-It will create a new ticket-entry in our ticket system and help us to keep track.
+    While the company is slowly forming, Jürgen is available for freelancing, ideally in the area of UI creating using QML or UI Architecture coaching.
+You can reach him via `LinkedIn <https://www.linkedin.com/in/jryannel/>`_.

-#. **Be patient.** We are working in our spare time on the book and we depend on the support of our companies and family.
+    / jryannel

 **Enjoy!**